Going beyond our human-built homes we find a greater home, that of all of nature and our ecological place within it.

 The 8 Shields maps out universal indigenous ways of being that emerged out of living in daily immersive relationship with nature over countless generations.
 It is a model of regenerative culture and as such is a living system with emergent properties.
 In order to embody this regenerative culture, and listen for what our bioregions are telling us, we must rekindle our living relationship with the natural world.
 Ecological Homecoming offers the 8 Shields path of doing this through exploring and embodying the core routines of deep nature connection.

+Moving through 16 evening calls, two for each of the directions within the seasonal wheel of the year, we will explore the deep nature connection practices associated with that direction.
 Deep nature connection practices are different pathways within ourselves that when activated create experiences of not only physically connecting but also emotionally connecting to the world around us, simultaneously also creating a deeper connection to self.

 Ultimately when we come home in this way we awaken the ‘ecological self’, becoming a person who lives their life from the deep knowing that they belong and are utterly dependent on the Earth community, and from this awareness make the choice to be an Earth steward.